nicolasanelli/kafka_cdc/README.md

 ````

 **Important:** Debezium connector executes a "SHOW MASTER STATUS" command at start of snapshot, and this command has been removed in mysql 8.4.
-We need an update version to the connector which uses the equivalent command "SHOW BINARY LOG STATUS";
+We need an update version to the connector which uses the equivalent command "SHOW BINARY LOG STATUS"; related issue at https://issues.redhat.com/browse/DBZ-7838

 ## Refs